 If a USAO receives any MEJA matter independently from the HRSP process described above, the USAO shall promptly notify HRSP.
 The notification should include the names and biographic information, if known, of the subjects of the investigation and a general overview of the investigation.
 The notification should also address (1) whether the USAO intends to decline or accept the matter and (2) whether the USAO seeks the subject of the investigation's overseas arrest, detention, or removal pursuant to the specific procedures provided at 18 U.S.C. §§ 3262-65.

-Notification to HRSP may be made by email or telephone (or by secured means where necessary), and may utilize the standard Case Notification Form available from HRSP if preferred.
+Notification to HRSP may be made by email or telephone (or by secured means where necessary).
 If HRSP determines from the notification that there are related matters pending in another district that could be affected by the new matter, HRSP will so inform the notifying USAO and will advise the other district of the new matter.